copygirl/exhausted-spawners/README.md

 # Exhausted Spawners

-.. is a [Fabric] and [Forge] mod for Minecraft 1.20.1 primarily for limiting the number of mobs created by a monster spawner, introducing other ways to recharge them, such as by using spawn eggs which drop from slain mobs.
+.. is a [Fabric] and [Forge] mod for Minecraft 1.20.1 for limiting the number of mobs created by a monster spawner, introducing other ways to recharge them, such as by using spawn eggs which drop from slain mobs.

-It's inspired by [Enhanced Mob Spawners], which was the initial inspiration and a perfect starting-off point, though no code from the original project remains.
+It's inspired by [Enhanced Mob Spawners], which acted as perfect starting-off point to get this mod going, though no code from the original project remains.
 Now based off [MultiLoader-Template] to build for both mod loaders.

 ## Features